SQL-Exchange: Transforming SQL Queries Across Domains: Evaluation

 \subsubsection{\textbf{Execution Validity}}

-As shown in Table~\ref{tab:overall-eval}, execution success rates for mapped queries on target schemas range from 68.3\% to 93.5\%, depending on the model and dataset, with \textsf{Gemini-1.5-flash} achieving the highest success rates.
-These results suggest that, in most cases, the mapped queries are both syntactically correct and semantically well-aligned with the target schema.
+As shown in Table~\ref{tab:overall-eval}, execution success rates for mapped queries range from 68.3\% to 93.5\%, across models and datasets, with \textsf{Gemini-1.5-flash} performing best.
+This indicates that, in most cases, the mapped queries are both syntactically correct and semantically well-aligned with the target schema.

-To better understand the failure cases, we analyzed the SQL error messages and categorized execution errors into six major types: